fermitools/htvault-config/README.md

 issuers will map to the same Vault storage paths, which is what is needed.
-If the issuer `credclaim`s do not contain `@domain` then setting policydomain is not necessary (but causes no harm because the kerberos permission policies also always accepts paths without the `@domain`).
+If the issuer `credclaim`s do not contain `@domain` then setting policydomain is not necessary (but causes no harm because the kerberos permission policies also always accept paths without the `@domain`).

+Note that if an OIDC token issuer supports more than one Identity Provider (IdP), the htvault-config kerberos credential feature can only be used by the users that select the IdP that is from the same organization as the kerberos domain.
+Also, in this case care must be taken to not use a credclaim that is always without `@domain` because then it might be possible for the same user id used by different people at different IdPs to map to the same Vault secrets path.

-More than one kerberos service may be defined.  htgettoken will use the first defined service by default, and its keytab will be read from `/etc/krb5.keytab`.
+More than one kerberos service may be defined.  htgettoken will use the first defined service by default, and Vault will read its keytab from `/etc/krb5.keytab`.
 Subsequent services expect to find a keytab in `/etc/krb5-<name>.keytab` where `<name>` is the kerberos service name defined here.
 To access the alternate kerberos service from htgettoken